balajirb/terraform/README.md

-# terraform
-Terraform scripts to automate EC2 provisioning and Jenkins setup
+The objective of this project is to automate the provision of an EC2 instance and install Python, Java and Jenkins in it using Terraform script.